Section 6: That’s Mica, alLedgedly

 Another holiday weekend, another beautiful day here in Connecticut.
 Time to lace up the trail shoes, fill up the water bottles, grab the maps and hit the trail!
 I utilized (I never say “used”) a friend from Durham for a car spot and I was off.

 The drive through Durham to drop me off was not without other excitement.
-Within mere yards of each other, we passed two can’t -miss sites, and a third a mile or so away.
+Within mere yards of each other, we passed two can’t-miss sites – and a third only a mile or so away.
 First, Former University of Hartford and then NBA journeyman’s now-foreclosed three-million dollar manse.
 I didn’t get a good picture of it (here, right) because the mailman was giving me the stinkeye, but it’s a sad sight.
 Overgrown with weeds and with a broken security system with wires strewn about, the property is a mess.
 I just find it odd a former multi-millionaire NBA player lived in Durham.

 That was the first surprise – I knew he lived in Durham but had no idea where; I happened to recognize the property from news reports – the second was a bit more personal.
-Now that my full name has been exposed by The Hartford Advocate article about me, I can humbly admit that I’ve had a street named after me, apparently.
+I can humbly admit that I’ve had a street named after me, apparently.

 The third CTMQ-worthy site was a bit scarier… Hellgate Road (Duhn-duhn-duhhhhnnnn).
-Of course, if you can handle it, you can relive my experience over at the Satan in Connecticut list.
+Of course, if you can handle it, you can relive my experience here.

 After all that unintentional excitement, figuring out the (altered) contours and determining where I should find the arm of the dirt road to the trail added just a bit more.
 Fortunately, I guessed correctly seeing as though my ride simply left me there to figure it out.
 I found my old friend the Lone Pine and was again on the Mattabesett within a few minutes, heading north.